Vascular Access Device Management and Infusion Administration

 Barb Nickel, APRN-CNS, CCRN, CRNI®

-Barb Nickel, APRN-CNS, CCRN, CRNI® is a Clinical Nurse Specialist at a large health care system in the United States, responsible for staff development and process improvement to optimize outcomes in multiple areas of clinical practice, including critical care, infusion therapy, sepsis, and new graduate transition to practice.
+Barb Nickel, APRN-CNS, CCRN, CRNI®, is a Clinical Nurse Specialist at a large health care system in the United States, responsible for staff development and process improvement to optimize outcomes in multiple areas of clinical practice, including critical care, infusion therapy, sepsis, and new graduate transition to practice.
 Ms Nickel has presented nationally and published in several peer-reviewed journals on infusion-related topics.
-She was the chair of the 2024 INS Infusion Therapy Standards of Practice Committee and is the current chair of the 2027 SOP Committee.
+She was the Chair of the 2024 INS Infusion Therapy Standards of Practice (SOP)Committee, and is now Chair of the 2027 INS SOP Committee.
 She also serves as Adjunct Research Fellow for Griffith University, Queensland, Australia.

 Samantha Keogh, PhD, BSc(hon), RN, FACN, IC Cert